dotpy88/docker-nf/README.md

 # docker-nf

-This is a netflow/sflow collector using nfdump and nfsen.
+This is a netflow/sflow collector/analyzer using nfdump and nfsen.

 You need to set the volume in the docker-compose.yml file to a valid location on the docker host.
 (You can create a "test" directory in the same path as this repo to try it out)